Camp Alice |

 (1874 - 1948), El Reno

-The 1876 General Sheridan's Headquarters Building was moved in 1957 to the Canadian County Historical Society Museum located at 300 South Grand Ave. (admission fee).
+The 1876 General Sheridan's Headquarters log cabin was moved in 1957 to the Canadian County Historical Society Museum, located at 300 South Grand Ave. (admission fee).

 A temporary Army camp that lasted for one month, located at Taylor's Springs, about six miles west of Guthrie.
 A subpost of Fort Reno to prevent "Boomers" from entering Indian Territory.